 Jen Pawsey: Up to GCSE: £152.75 per month, £47 per hour

-Although we are not currently running any Teach-to-Learn groups, all our one-to-one tutors use the Teach-to-Learn principle by asking the young people to explain what they have learned back to them.
+Although we are not currently running any Teach-to-Learn groups, all our one-to-one tutors use the Teach-to-Learn principle by asking the young people to explain what they have learned back to them, and teach other young peope where the opportunity arises.

-This pricing is based on Toby's chargable hourly rate due ot his exceptional experience, qualifactioins and skills, which is £185.25 pe rmonth.
-It reverses the concept of a bursary.
+This pricing is based around Toby's chargable hourly rate due to his exceptional experience, qualifactioins and skills, which is £185.25 per month.
+It reverses the concept of a bursary, where those with less have to request a bigger discount.

 Toby reduced his full rate by 33% (to £123.50 per month), the minimum he felt he could charge to make his tutoring financially viable, and then adding on up to 50% for various equity privelages.
 Rather than just offering reductions to those who are oppressed by things like race-class-gender-health-LGBTQQ+, this shift in perspective puts the focus back onto those with more power in those areas.

-There's a lovely piece of maths here, because if you reduce a amount by 33% and then increase the new amount by 50% you get back to where you started.
-It seems counter intuitive, but he 33% and the 50% make the same decrease and increase (respectively) because the 33% is of a larger amount, and the 50% is of a smaller amount.
+There's a lovely piece of maths here, because if you reduce an amount by 33% and then increase the new amount by 50% you get back to where you started.
+It seems counter intuitive, but the 33% and the 50% make the same decrease and increase (respectively) because the 33% is of a larger amount, and the 50% is of a smaller amount.

 Equity surcharges, are capped at a maximum of +50% (which would bring you up all the way from the minimum £38 per hour to the maximum £57 per hour).
 You don't have to tell me the individual answers, just your total equity surcharge %